uma-universal-money-address/protocol/umad-05-payreq-request.md

   },
   // An amount (int64) followed optionally by a "." and the sending currency code.
 For example: "100.USD" would send
   // an amount equivalent to $1 USD.
 Note that the amount is specified in the smallest unit of the specified
   // currency (eg. cents for USD).
-Omitting the currency code will default to specifying the amount in millisats.
+Omitting the currency code will default to specifying the amount in millisats
+  // (or the smallest unit of the settlement asset if a settlement option is specified).
   "amount": string,
   // The currency code of the receiving currency (eg. "USD") to which the receiving VASP will convert into when the
   // transaction completes.
 This must be one of the currencies returned in the LNURLP response, and it must have